 A firewall is a system or network that is specially designed to block unauthorized access while allowing authorized communications.
 A firewall is a device or set of devices configured to allow, limit, encrypt, decrypt, traffic between different areas based on a set of rules and other criteria.
+Many of the antivirus software includes firewalls.
+For instance, Norton is great for trojan virus removal, but it also has other features such as a firewall, Anti-phishing protection and Privacy protection.

 Firewalls can be implemented in Software or Hardware, or its a combination of both… They are very often used to prevent unauthorized Internet users from accessing private networks connected to the Internet, especially Intranets.
 All messages entering or leaving the intranet pass through the firewall, and the firewall examines each word and blocks those that do not meet the specified security criteria.